SnoopyNomad/MPU6500_STM32_Library/README.md

 - `HAL_BUSY`: Device is busy
 - `HAL_TIMEOUT`: Operation timed out

+Common error scenarios:
+- I²C communication failure
+- Invalid device address
+- Sensor not responding
+- Configuration errors

 ## Contributing

 Contributions are welcome!
+Please follow these steps:
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-Please feel free to submit a Pull Request.
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - InvenSense TDK for the MPU6500 sensor
 - STMicroelectronics for the STM32 HAL drivers
+- All contributors who have helped improve this library